-In September of 2017, OEPA requested assistance in further evaluating the American Legion Trailer Park Site.
-Previous assessment had identified lead concentrations, in surface soils, ranging from non-detect to 4,810 milligrams per kilogram (mg/kg).
+In September of 2017, Ohio Environmental Protection Agency (OEPA) requested assistance from EPA to further evaluate the American Legion Trailer Park Site.
+A previous assessment had identified lead concentrations, in surface soils, ranging from non-detect to 4,810 milligrams per kilogram (mg/kg).
 Nine of the samples exceeded the EPA Residential Removal Management Level (RML) of 400 mg/kg.

 EPA conducted a removal evaluation on June of 2018.
-Sampling identified lead concentrations in surface soils ranging from 105 to 4,390 mg/kg and TCLP results ranging from 0.016 to 170 milligrams per liter (mg/L).
+Sampling identified lead concentrations in surface soils ranging from 105 to 4,390 mg/kg.
+In addition, a soil sample extraction method for chemical analysis to simulate leaching, known as Toxicity characteristic leaching procedure (TCLP), provided results ranging from 0.016 to 170 milligrams per liter (mg/L).
 In August of 2018, EPA, in coordination with OEPA, Ohio Department of Health and Zanesville-Muskingum County Health Department, held a meeting with residents to present the results and address any questions or concerns.